// undine docs

 | Honey | Slow, cohesive, high-viscosity behavior. | Expect to trade speed for stability and use more conservative time stepping. |

-| Chocolate | Dense viscous material with a heavier visual feel. | Tune surface, viscosity, and density response for the shot scale. |
+| Chocolate | Dense viscous material with a heavier visual feel. | Tune surface, viscosity, density response, and surfacing for the shot scale; do not assume viscoelastic memory unless an advanced branch is enabled. |

 | Slime | Highly cohesive or stylized material behavior. | Use restraint with surface and vorticity settings to avoid over-energized motion. |